Christopher Wood

 Practice

-Christopher’s practice consists mainly of complex financial claims, involving companies, farms, offshore trusts, and conflicts of law.
+Christopher’s practice consists mainly of complex financial claims, involving companies, farms, offshore assets and conflicts of law.

 Other work includes drafting and advising upon pre nuptial agreements.
 Christopher has also acted as an expert on English financial remedies claims in French proceedings.